GoogleChrome/web.dev/src/site/content/en/blog/browser-nativefs/index.md

   - capabilities
 ---

-Browsers could deal with files and directories for a long time.
+Browsers have been able to deal with files and directories for a long time.
 The [File API](https://w3c.github.io/FileAPI/)
-provides an API for representing file objects in web applications, as well as programmatically selecting them and accessing their data.
+provides features for representing file objects in web applications, as well as programmatically selecting them and accessing their data.
 The moment you look closer, though, all that glitters is not gold.